MicrosoftDocs/sdk-api/sdk-api-src/content/winbio_adapter/nc-winbio_adapter-pibio_storage_add_record_fn.md

     // data that will be used by the storage adapter but that will
     // not be made visible to the engine adapter. hr = _AllocateNewRecord(
-            RecordContents->IndexElementCount,
+            RecordContents-&gt;IndexElementCount,
             encryptedTemplateBlobSize,
-            RecordContents->PayloadBlobSize,
+            RecordContents-&gt;PayloadBlobSize,
-            &newRecord,                         // [out] Address of the new record buffer &newRecordSize                      // [out] Size of the new record buffer );
+            &amp;newRecord,                         // [out] Address of the new record buffer &amp;newRecordSize                      // [out] Size of the new record buffer );
     if (FAILED(hr))
     {